-- · implement a prototype at the computer based on the given topic. - write the thesis with a minimal learning curve by using format requirements such as those recommended by well-known publishers. - give presentations in a scientific context in front of an auditorium.
-These techniques are presented and learn during the course. - · present results of the research in written form generally found in scientific publications.
+- · implement a prototype at the computer based on the given topic, - · write the thesis to present the results and the development process, - give presentations in a scientific context in front of an auditorium to present the results.

 The lab intensifies and extends specific topis which are discussed within corresponding lectures.
 Knowledge of these lecture topics is an advantage but not a precondition.